EwenG/replique.el/README.md

 The *:global-vars* leiningen key is supported and the following vars values are propagated to the cljs REPL: `#{#'*assert* #'*print-length* #'*print-meta* #'*print-level* #'*flush-on-newline* #'*print-readably* #'*print-dup*})`

-## Remote REPL

-Replique supports connecting to a remote REPL by nesting a REPL inside another. `(replique.interactive/remote-repl host port)` will start a REPL on the server at *host:port*, assuming the server is running a [socket REPL server](http://clojure.org/reference/repl_and_main#_launching_a_socket_server).

 ## Using the standard output

 All Clojure and Clojurescript REPL output is printed in the [comint](https://www.emacswiki.org/emacs/ComintMode) buffer associated with the REPL.
 Data printed to the standard output of the JVM process is displayed in the emacs \*Messages* buffer.
-Data can be printed to the standard output of the JVM process by binding \*out* to `replique.interactive/process-out`.
+Data can be printed to the standard output of the JVM process by binding \*out* to `replique.utils/process-out`.

 ### Uncaught exceptions